Frequently Asked Questions

 Next, you should also migrate each server to the same version of MySQL or MariaDB, and to the latest versions.
 This may affect the schema of your tables, as well as your data and applications.

-Basically, if you’re already using the latest database software and only InnoDB tables, implementing Galera will be very easy.
+Basically, if you are already using the latest database software and only InnoDB tables, implementing Galera will be very easy.
 Otherwise, implementing Galera will require some thought and effort.
 However, the result will mean a much better cluster: all servers will be the same for easier maintenance and better performance; they’ll be running the latest software, which will provide advantages; and the data will be better protected and will have high availability.

 How are Upgrades Made to a Cluster?